 Please make sure your work adheres to the following guidelines before you submit.
 While there are limits on how long each submission can be, there is no limit on the number of submissions an author can send.
 All submissions must follow UBC’s procedures regarding academic integrity

-Academic Essays should be in doc or docx format and no longer than 15 pages (excluding bibliography), double-spaced, 12pt font.
+Academic Essays should be in doc or docx format, a minimum of three (3) pages and no longer than 15 pages (excluding bibliography), double-spaced, 12pt. font.
 The topic should pertain to English literature or language studies.
+We ask that you cite your sources in MLA style in order to facilitate the assembly of the print issue.

 Music and Film should be recorded onto a YouTube channel or SoundCloud track (or another online media-sharing platform) and sent as a link in the email.
 Clips can be a maximum of 15 minutes.
 You may include a brief artist statement, if necessary for context.